 After 22 years in New York, I heard the Bay Area and the wine country calling my name.
 ABC 7 has been my home since 1999, and I now get to test my forecasting skills for the Bay Area's micro-climates.
 In my time away from work, I enjoy visiting wineries, watching baseball (or just about any sport), working out at the gym, and doing community service.
 But my greatest joy is spending time with my son and daughter, Jason and Jessica--and more recently my grandsons, Noah and Zach.

 Having been blessed with so many memorable career experiences, I find it difficult to name just a few, but here's a short list:

 - Interviewing then-Senator Barack Obama just before he announced his candidacy for President

-- Emceeing former President Jimmy Carter's 75th birthday celebration in Americus, GA, in 1999
+- Emceeing former President Jimmy Carter's 75th birthday celebration (1999) and his 95th (2019) in Americus, GA.

 - Playing basketball against the Harlem Globetrotters at Madison Square Garden